polymonyrks/poppyS/README.md

 |  :w Enter  | save coloring setting |
 ## Mouse
 Click some words, then corresponding some phrases are colored.
 When click the same word multiple times, the coloring is toggled.
+Pressing Key x enters into Deleting Mode.
+Click some words, then the correspoinding phrases become de-colored.
+Pressing Key x again leaves Deleting Mode.
 # Tactics
-Coloring words makes it easy to find some phrases you pay special attention to, but over coloring increase entropy.
+Coloring words makes it easy to see some phrases you want to pay attention to, but over coloring increase entropy.
 You should have some tactics.
 I'll show some examples soon.
-This program(and the art of coloring reading) is imcomplete and experimental yet, but someday will be very common I appreciate.
+This program(and the art of reading with coloring) is imcomplete and experimental yet, but someday will be very common I appreciate.
 # License
 (see also LICENSE file included with Haskell source.)
 Based on BSD3.
 For personal use and/or educational purpose use are O.K.